AlchemistSimulator/Alchemist/src/main/hugo/content/reference/biochemistry/_index.md

 In order to do that, however, the environment must feature appropriate support, as for instance
 {{% api package="model.implementations.environments" class="BioRect2DEnvironmentNoOverlap" %}}.

-The cells must support deformation as well, as, for instance,
+The cells must support deformation as well, as, for instance, a node with
-{{% api package="model.implementations.nodes" class="CircularDeformableCellImpl" %}}.
+{{% api package="model.implementations.properties" class="DeformableCircularCellular" %}} property.

 The minimum radius of the cell is so that ``min-radius = rigidity * max-radius`` and the two parameters are used to compute collisions and impacts between the cells.